Josh Scherer

 Josh Scherer (born April 25, 1992) is an American chef and internet personality who is best known as the host of the YouTube channel Mythical Kitchen.
 Prior to hosting Mythical Kitchen, he was also the culinary producer for the YouTube web series Good Mythical Morning.

 He has also written two cookbooks, including The Mythical Cookbook, which became a #1 New York Times bestseller.

 Early life

 Josh Scherer was born on April 25, 1992, in Columbia, Maryland.
 He has one older brother, Jon.
 He grew up in the Little Saigon neighborhood of Westminster, California.

+For the majority of his childhood, Scherer was raised by his dad in a single-parent household.
+By age 14, Josh was estranged from his mother, who was believed to have suffered from schizophrenia.

+Josh has said that growing up "no one really knew how to cook" at home and they didn't have a lot of money.
+At a young age, Josh began watching Food Network which inspired his love of cooking.
+His father noticed him watching cooking shows and by age 11, Josh was put in charge of cooking nightly dinners for his father, brother and himself.
+Josh credits his dad for encouraging him to follow his dreams.

+His father died during a surgery when Josh was 19.
+At age 24, Josh was notified of his mother's death.

 Scherer graduated from Trabuco Hills High School where he played varsity basketball.
 He attended UC Santa Barbara before transferring to the University of California, Los Angeles (UCLA).
 While there, he was a track and field athlete, competing in men's hammer throw, discus and shot put.

+Scherer is Jewish and has spoken about his heritage in multiple episodes of Last Meals.